metalama/Metalama.Documentation/content/conceptual/aspects/testing/compile-time-testing.md

 # Testing compile-time helper code

-When building complex aspects, it's advisable to shift the intricate compile-time logic, for instance, code that queries the code model, to compile-time helper classes that are not aspects.
+When building complex aspects, it's advisable to shift the intricate compile-time logic, such as code that queries the code model, to compile-time helper classes that are not aspects.
 Unlike aspects, these compile-time classes can be subjected to unit tests.

 ## Benefits